ElBilbao/tools-admin-panel/api/README.md

 ### FastAPI Server Setup

 Make sure you are in the api directory, you have all requirements installed (`pip install`) and that you run `uvicorn index:app --reload`.
 The reload tag will redeploy server when a change is made in source code.
+Use `http://localhost:8000/docs` to test endpoints.

 ### MySQL Server Setup